This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 Tom would not have been able to reel all of his original Hogwarts followers back, however, and for that matter he might very well not have wanted all of them back.
 Albus told us of a number of reasons why other schoolboys chose to follow Riddle.
 Not all of those reasons would have translated into producing effective Death Eaters.

-But it was at the end of this stage that he and his followers finally “went public” and the wizarding world first became aware of Death Eaters.
+But it would have been toward the end of this stage that he and his followers finally “went public” and the wizarding world first became aware of Death Eaters.
 It is uncertain whether the bogus “Lord Voldemort” of their earlier hoax was initially associated with the new terrorists on the block.
+But I suspect he was not.

 It was probably around this point that they adopted the Dark mark and started “signing their work”.
 It would have been impossible for the Ministry to ignore and explain them away after that point.
 Whether or not he had yet revealed himself, “Lord Voldemort” was now poised to make his name and establish his reputation.